How does egg freezing work? | Future Family

 Step 2: Trigger the release of eggs.

 About 35 to 36 hours before your eggs are retrieved, you give yourself a “trigger shot”.
 This is usually where many of us will need guidance and assurance!
-At Future Family, our dedicated nurses can guide you through this step over the phone.
+At Future Family, our dedicated Fertility Coaches, who are registered nurses who have helped thousands with fertility healthcare can guide you through this step over the phone.
 This shot literally triggers the release of your eggs.

 Step 3: Retrieve eggs.

 Using a small needle guided by a camera, your fertility doctor removes your eggs from their ovarian follicles just before they are released.
 The procedure takes about 10 to 20 minutes, and you will be under a light anesthesia–something similar to when you have dental surgery.
 Once your eggs are removed, your doctor puts them into a test tube and hands them off to the embryologist.